 Here is an overview of the NIST CSF core functions:

 #1.
-Identify
+Govern

-The first step towards implementing a comprehensive cybersecurity strategy is to identify the assets you want to protect and document the risks facing them.
+The second step towards implementing a comprehensive cybersecurity strategy is to identify the assets you want to protect and document the risks facing them.
 Asset Management is the very first part of the process, followed by Business Environment analysis.
 This core function then addresses Governance, Risk Management, and Risk Management Strategy.
 Finally, the latest iteration of the framework has greatly expanded upon the Supply Chain Risk Management category to help counter growing threats to today’s supply chains.

-#2.
+#3.
 Protect

-The second function area concerns the protection of the digital assets identified in the previous one.
+The third function area concerns the protection of the digital assets identified in the previous one.
 The goal is to ensure all possible measures are in place to protect against threats either old or new and to ensure the continuing delivery of business-critical services.
 The categories include Access Control, Awareness and Training, Data Security, Maintenance, and Proactive Technology.
 There is a major emphasis on the importance of proactive cybersecurity, rather than just relying on conventional reactive measures like antivirus scanners.

-#3.
+#4.
 Detect

 Protecting against threats also requires the ability to detect them in the first place.
 This is most important in the case of new and emerging threats that are not likely to be prevented by usual antivirus or firewall solutions.
 This function area has three categories – Anomalies and Events, Security Continuous Monitoring, and Detection Processes.
 This is where technical solutions like security incident and event management (SIEM) and managed detection and response (MDR) come in.

-#4.
+#5.
 Respond

 The NIST CSF revolves around the whole concept that incidents will occur, regardless of how robust your protective measures are.
-This is why the fourth function area addresses incident response, with the goal being to mitigate risks and prevent incidents from resulting in serious damage.
+This is why the fifth function area addresses incident response, with the goal being to mitigate risks and prevent incidents from resulting in serious damage.
 The five categories in this area are Response Planning, Communications, Analysis, Mitigation, and Improvements.
 This function focuses heavily on continuous improvement by leveraging the power of analytics to boost resilience to future incidents.

-#5.
+#6.
 Recover

-The fifth and final function area concerns the worst-case scenario, which every organization absolutely must be prepared for.
+The sixth and final function area concerns the worst-case scenario, which every organization absolutely must be prepared for.
 Examples include a successful data breach or ransomware attack.
 The goal is to prevent the incident from getting any worse and to minimize long-term damage to the business.
 The three categories are Recovery Planning, Improvements, and Communications.
 Disaster recovery measures should be properly coordinated and based on the organization’s ability to tolerate a certain degree of risk.

 Other NIST resources